microsoft/vscode-wiki/December-Test-Plan.md

-The test plan for the December iteration plan [December Iteration Plan](../issues/917).
+The test plan for the [December Iteration Plan](../issues/917).

 ### Debug - long text wraps in repl
 - [x] win @alexandrudima
 - [x] mac @jrieken

-Verify that long text now nicely wraps across multiple lines in the debug repl both for evaluation requests and for output text.
+Verify that long text now wraps nicely across multiple lines in the debug repl, both for evaluation requests and for output text.

-### Debug - breakpoint state
+### Debug - breakpoint states
 - [x] mac @jrieken
 - [x] linux @aeschli

-We have changed breakpoints states and now show it differently in the UI.
+We have changed breakpoint states and now show it differently in the UI.

 Verify:
 * new UI properly and intuitivly reflects if breakpoints are enabled, disabled, verified or deactivated.
 * breakpoints get hit / not hit depending on their enablement state